Telnyx logo

 Recent status page incidents for WhatsApp

-We are currently experiencing high disruptions impacting Marketing Messages API for WhatsApp.
+We are currently experiencing high disruptions impacting sending messages on Coexistence - Messaging.
+This issue started at 2:24PM on June 24th.
 Our engineering teams are investigating the issue.
 We will provide another update within 1 hour or sooner if additional information is available.

-We are currently experiencing high disruptions impacting WhatsApp Coexistence.
+We are currently experiencing high disruptions impacting sending messages on Coexistence - Onboarding.
+This issue started at 2:24PM on June 24th.
 Our engineering teams are investigating the issue.
 We will provide another update within 1 hour or sooner if additional information is available.

-We are currently experiencing high disruptions impacting WhatsApp Coexistence.
+We are currently experiencing medium disruptions impacting the WhatApp Cloud API Calling.
+This issue started at 02:24PM GMT on June 24th.
 Our engineering teams are investigating the issue.
-We will provide another update within 1 hour or sooner if additional information is available.
+We will provide another update within 4 hours or sooner if additional information is available.

-We are currently experiencing high disruptions impacting WhatsApp Cloud API.
+We are currently experiencing medium disruptions impacting the WhatsApp Cloud API.
+This issue started at 2:24PM GMT on June 24th.
 Our engineering teams are investigating the issue.
-We will provide another update within 1 hour or sooner if additional information is available.
+We will provide another update within 4 hour or sooner if additional information is available.

 Pricing comparison